IgniSavium/Causal-LLaVA/README.md

 │   └── ......
 ├── modification
-│   ├── causal-vicuna-7b-v1.5-init # convert original Vicuna to be compatible with this repository's architecture │   │   ├── causal-initialization.bin
+│   ├── causal-vicuna-7b-v1.5-init # convert original Vicuna to be compatible with this repository's architecture │   │   ├── causal_bin_gen_vicuna.py # generate additional dummy weights into original vicuna directory
-│   │   └── pytorch_model.bin.index.json
+│   │   └── pytorch_model.bin.index.json # to replace the original vicuna's .index.json file
 │   └── transformers # Modifications need to be made in the conda environment │       └── modeling_llama.py # Add causal intervention structure to the LLM Transformer ├── openai